 - If we can’t reach you by phone we’ll email you using the email address you provide

 Customer Relations Manager

-Once we’ve reviewed your complaint, our aim is to resolve it within five working days.
+- Once we’ve received your complaint we’ll aim to resolve it within five working days

 Ombudsman Services: Communications

 Phone: 0330 440 1614 (standard call charges apply)

 In instances where you’ve contacted Vodafone but your complaint is unresolved after 8 weeks, or we’ve issued you with a deadlock letter, you may refer your complaint to Ombudsman Services: Communications.